ringcentral/testring/packages/testring/README.md

 # `testring`

-> Main package with cli interface and test API.
+> Main package with CLI interface and test API.

 ## Install
 Using npm: